sonic-net/SONiC/doc/LoM/LocalMitigation.md

 6. Actions are defined by Schema and schema specifies configurable knobs.
 7. Service is built with static config, which can be overrriden via config-DB
 8. The plugins are versioned.
-9. The running configuration is reflected in STATE-DB.
+9. The running configuration & state/status are reflected in STATE-DB.
 10. The CLI extends dynamically to any action using YANG schema.
 11. An action add/update/re-config will not impact control/data plane

 # Benefits
 1. Running locally, hence monitoring the switch constantly will give the **BEST** possible TTD (_Time to Detect_).
-2. Running locally provides access to all data in the switch, whereas an external service strictly relies on exported data _only_, which is often *not* vendor/version agnostic.
+2. Running locally provides access to all data in the switch, whereas an external service strictly relies on exported data _only_.
-   - log message could vary across versions.
-   - Not all vendors reports same set of counters
 3. Local mitigation is triggered right upon an anomaly detection, hence it will give the **BEST** possible TTM (_Time To Mitigate_).
    - Local mitigations can have TTM in seconds
 4. Running locally improves the performance, availability & efficiency.